 Women’s representation in the board of directors is something that leaves much to be desired in several companies, however.
 Only 42% of companies surveyed have women representing over 25% of their respective boards.
 Moreover, the independence and effectiveness of the board can still be improved; only 49% of the companies surveyed have an independent third party to evaluate their board of directors.

-Despite the challenges and areas that need improvement, the drive towards sustainability is strengthening across Asia, with 88% of the companies in the survey noting that they have obtained or are in the process of obtaining an ESG rating from rating agencies and index providers.
+Despite the challenges and areas that need improvement, the drive towards sustainability is strengthening across Asia, with 86% of the companies in the survey noting that they have obtained an ESG rating from rating agencies and index providers.

 For the full list of winners please go here.